-What makes Hoka stand out from the pack is the construction of its midsole.
+What makes Hoka stand out is the construction of its midsole.
 This super thick platform midsole is composed of a layer of Durable full-length EVA foam for a comfortable ride and easy transitions.
+This also results in very good shock absorption.
 It also boasts a grippy rubber outsole that transitions easily from treadmills to trails and provides a good deal of shock absorption as well.

 Runners also love that this supportive design boasts a lightweight upper that keeps your feet cool and dry.
 It is composed of stretchy mesh materials that contour to the shape of your foot and work to lift sweat and hot air away from your feet where it quickly evaporates on the surface.

-It is important to note that Hoka comes in at a pretty steep price point, but we feel that they are worth every penny!
-The durable EVA foam and the rubber outsole are built to last hundreds of miles before they start to show even a little bit of wear and tear.
+It is important to note that Hoka comes in at a pretty steep price The durable EVA foam and the rubber outsole are built to last hundreds of miles before they start to show even a little bit of wear and tear.
 Plus, they come in a wide variety of unique color options and designs that are worth checking out.

 2. Brooks Adrenaline GTS 21

 Runners can expect a high level of cushioning and support in the midsole of this design.
-It is composed of a blend of Brooks’ BioMoGo DNA and DNA LOFT foam materials that make you feel like you are running on a cloud.
+It is composed of a blend of Brooks’ BioMoGo DNA and DNA LOFT foam materials.
 This midsole design works to absorb the impact when running on hard surfaces through all stages of your gait to keep your feet, ankles, and knees protected.

 This option also includes a guide rail system to help with issues such as overpronation.
-When your gait is uneven, it often sends shockwaves of pain up to your knees and lower's back.
-By gently guiding your foot to strike the pavement evenly, this smart midsole reduces the shock to your knees and can prevent pain from happening in the first place.
+By gently guiding your foot to strike the pavement evenly, this smart midsole reduces the shock to your knees and can prevent pain from happening.

-What we love most about this design from Brooks is that it offers a lightweight and responsive design that is ideal not only for long distances but for speed as well.
-It is made from lightweight materials that help to guide your foot to an even gait which will cut down on pain to keep you out on the trails pain-free.
+This design from Brooks offers a lightweight and responsive design that is good for long distances and for speed.
+It is made from lightweight materials that help to guide your foot to an even gait which will cut down on pain.

 3. Mizuno Wave Rider 25

 They are highly responsive and allow you to maintain your space and agility throughout your runs.
-Their flexible nature combined with the U4icX cushioning technology they utilize allows them to maintain the same levels of comfort during your entire run making them one of the best running shoes for knees on the market.
+Their flexible nature combined with the U4icX cushioning technology they utilize allows them to maintain the same levels of comfort during your entire run.

 These shoes have a nice sleek design and come in several options to allow you to select any color or a different pattern since they can be used as casual shoes too.